Hevia/awesome-ccai-tutorials/README.md

 - [Identifying Coral eating starfish to protect the Great Barrier Reef](https://www.kaggle.com/c/tensorflow-great-barrier-reef) 📓💾 : A Kaggle competition with example code & data that has you identifying starfish from underwater photos.
 - [CoralNet, annotated images of Coral & accompanying models](https://coralnet.ucsd.edu/) 📓💾📄 : A site with a huge amount of annotated Coral photos, along with papers & models.

+## Climate Communication
+- [Visualizing Climate Impact with GANs w/ Sasha Luccioni](https://twimlai.com/visualizing-climate-impact-with-gans-w-sasha-luccioni/) 🎙️ : A podcast on how GANs can help us visualize how climate change might impact the places we live.
+A demo of this project can be found [here.](https://thisclimatedoesnotexist.com/)

 ## Urban Planning & Transportation

 - [Predicting how much energy a building will consume](https://www.kaggle.com/c/ashrae-energy-prediction) 📓💾 : Kaggle competition hosted by ASHRAE